 - Disabling Windows Experience Page through a registry tweak

-In the Windows 10 Creators Update, Microsoft added new “suggestions” that appear as notifications.
+In Windows 10, Microsoft added new “suggestions” that appear as notifications.
 These ads inform you about various Windows features and appear as normal desktop notifications.
 For example, you might see a notification telling you to set up Cortana.
 Like other notifications, they’re also stored in the Action Center so you can see them later.
 If you do not like this feature, follow these steps to disable it.

 Click on the Start Button and choose Settings app.
 Next, select ‘System’ tile from settings > Notifications and actions tab.

 Now scroll down to the ‘Notifications’ section.
 The panel will have suggestions for you to either enable and disable notifications.

 Look for Show me the Windows welcome experience after updates and occasionally when I sign in to highlight what’s new and suggested and disable it by moving the slider to the left towards the Off position.

 Open registry editor and navigate to the following key-